BenoitClaveau/damless/README.md

     .pipe(new Transform({
         objectMode: true,
         transform(chunk, enc, callback) {
-            // save the chunk (user) into the database callback(null, chunk);
+            // save the chunk (user) in the database callback(null, chunk);
         }
     }))